General program questions

-- The WSU College of Nursing, Office of Professional Development, provides support and training for nurses who are returning to nursing or making a change in their practice area so that each nurse can enhance the health and quality of life for themselves and those they serve.
+The WSU College of Nursing’s Office of Professional Development provides support and training for nurses who are returning to nursing or making a change in their practice area.

-- The course has also been helpful to individuals who have maintained a current nursing license and wish to return to nursing without recent nursing experience.
+The course has also been helpful to nurses who have maintained a current license and want to return to nursing, but who lack recent nursing experience.

-- Course completion meets the State of Washington requirement for reactivation of a lapsed or inactive nursing license.
-Each state determines the requirements for nurses who wish to return to nursing.
-If you are unsure if your state will accept this course for reentry into nursing practice, you should contact your state nursing commission and, upon request, the Office of Professional Development will discuss the course and/or provide written material for review to make a determination of meeting other state requirements.
+Course completion meets the Washington requirement for reactivation of a lapsed or inactive nursing license.
+Each state determines such requirements separately.
+To see whether your state will accept this course for reentry into nursing practice, contact your state nursing commission.
+Upon request, the Office of Professional Development will discuss the course and/or provide written material for review to make a determination of meeting other state requirements.

 Is the content of the program up-to-date?

-Yes, the curriculum is reviewed every two years, last reviewed in May 2020.
+Yes, the curriculum is reviewed every two years; it was last reviewed in May 2020.

 How do I “attend” class?

-- Theory section—40 hours of med-surg instruction is 100% online.
-This is an asynchronous program with no set class times to meet.
+The Theory section‘s 40 hours of med-surg instruction is 100% online.
 You can work on the program at your own pace at any time of the day or night.

-- Skills Review Immersion —15 hours of skills lab, is a 2-day immersive experience on the WSU Spokane campus.
+Skills Review Immersion provides 15 hours of skills practice in a 2-day immersive experience on the WSU Spokane campus.

-- Clinical Section—all pre-clinical work is done through online portals.
-Bedside clinical is completed at a facility working as a nurse with a nurse preceptor. **We now offer virtual simulation to augment the 160hours of required bedside clinical.
-For an additional cost, you can earn up to 80hours of clinical experience through virtual simulation (online program).
+The Clinical Section is hybrid, with all pre-clinical work done through online portals.
+Bedside clinical is completed at a facility working as a nurse with a nurse preceptor.
+For an additional cost, students can earn up to 80 hours of the required 160 hours of bedside clinical experience through simulation via an online program.

 Will I need a computer for this program?

-- Tablets and iPads using an app for Blackboard do not allow all for all functions of the learning platform.
+Tablets and iPads using an app for Blackboard do not allow for all functions of the learning platform.

 How do I know if I qualify for the program?